-Through LANDFIRE—TNC’s 18+-year partnership with the Department of the Interior and the USDA Forest Service—we provide spatial data and models at local, regional and national scales.
+Through LANDFIRE—TNC’s partnership with the Department of the Interior and the USDA Forest Service—we provide spatial data and models at local, regional and national scales.
 These data support fire managers who plan, assess and monitor activities on the ground.

 We Support Proactive and Equitable Fire Funding